 For the 2016 year model, Toyota refreshed the RAV4 in several different ways.
 The 2016 model featured:

 - A new, edgier design

-- A new SE package that will give the RAV4 some seriously sporty looks
+- A new SE package that gave the RAV4 some seriously sporty looks

-- Safety enhancements, including an available pre-collision warning that will automatically apply the brakes to prevent an accident
+- Safety enhancements, including an available pre-collision warning that automatically applied the brakes

-The biggest shock with the 2016 RAV4 Hybrid?
-It will offer more performance than the standard gas powertrain!
-Toyota has tuned the hybrid to offer nearly 200 horsepower (194) and an additional 30 lb-ft of torque, making the hybrid a full second faster than the standard model from 0-60.
-Of course, the hybrid delivers great fuel economy too, with an estimated 34mpg in the city and 31mpg on the highway.
+The 2016 RAV4 hybrid model offered more performance than the standard gas powertrain.
+Toyota tuned the hybrid to offer nearly 200 horsepower (194) and an extra 30 lb-ft of torque.
+This made the hybrid a full second faster than the standard model from 0-60.
+The hybrid delivered great fuel economy too, with an estimated 34mpg in the city and 31mpg on the highway.

 The Fifth Generation Makes Its Grand Appearance In 2018